wtroddy/DataReport-Generator/README.md

 Data reports are generated using the function "DataReport" and can be invoked with different methods 1) using a reference .tsv file with relevant arguments or 2) by manually passing an array of arguments.

 ### 1) Reference File Use
 Using a reference file is the default behavior of the function.
 The function works by taking in a input file with up to 7 variables.
 To support strings with commas this should be a tsv file.
+This functionality supports creating multiple sheets per workbook and multiple workbook with a single function.
+Multiple sheets are added to workbook when they share a common value for the first variable (e.g. the ID) of the input file.

 The general syntax for using a reference file is:
 ```